Greek Life Registration & Academic Release

 This Greek Life Registration and Academic Release Authorization Form must be completed prior to receiving a fraternity or sorority Bid.

 • If you qualify to receive a Bid to fraternity and sorority Life at ABAC, you will be notified through this email.
 NOTE: It may take approximately 5-7 business days to verify all information.
+Notification will not occur until the Greek Interest Meeting has concluded.

 • - -